 Participating school jurisdictions should design a program that consists of one nutritious meal per school day.
 School authorities can determine what time to offer the meal.

-Alberta’s government is allocating $20 million ($17 million directly to school authorities and $3 million to non-profit organizations through a call for proposals) for the 2022/23 school year to provide students with quality meals.
+Alberta’s government is allocating $20 million for the 2023/24 school year to provide students with quality meals.

 There are several opportunities to address health, wellness and nutrition in Alberta’s K to 12 curriculum.

 New physical education and wellness (K to 6)